-- Documented contact to Gonorrhea
+- Documented or contact to Gonorrhea

 - Documented or contact to PID

 - Documented or contact to Epididymitis

 - Symptoms of discharge in males with visible discharge on examination (in cases where Gram stain is not available).

 - Non-occupational post-exposure (nPEP)

-NOTE: Persons with HIV should receive the same treatment regimen as those who are without HIV.
+NOTE: Persons with HIV should receive the same treatment regimen as those without HIV.

-NOTE: If self-reported allergy to cephalosporins or Penicillins refer to Appendix A, PCN Allergy Assessment and Algorithm to rule out allergy.
+NOTE: If self-reported allergy to cephalosporins or Penicillins, refer to Appendix A, PCN Allergy Assessment and Algorithm, to rule out allergy.

-NOTE: Patients coinfected with Chlamydia or when Chlamydia coinfection can not be ruled out should be treated according to the Standard Nurse Protocol for Chlamydia.
+NOTE: Patients should be treated according to the Standard Nurse Protocol for Chlamydia when coinfected with Chlamydia or when Chlamydia coinfection cannot be ruled out.